Tips for Choosing the Best Travel Bag

 Once you've decided which kind of luggage best suit(case)s your trip, take these factors into account when choosing an individual bag:

-• Color: Bright bags can be fun, but darker, low-profile colors wear better over time.
+• Color: Bright bags can be fun, but darker colors wear better over time.

-Be aware that some airlines, particularly Europe's ultra-budget carriers, have more stringent carry-on restrictions than what we're used to in the US: Weight limits can be quite low, the standard 14" x 22" x 9" US carry-on may not pass muster, and the rules are often strictly enforced — confirm policies when you book.
-For flights within Europe — especially on cheapo airlines like Ryanair or EasyJet — it's best to pay for a carry-on or to check your bag when booking the flight, as on-the-spot baggage-check fees can easily top the cost of the flight itself.
+• Exact specs: Be aware that some airlines, particularly Europe's ultra-budget carriers, have more stringent carry-on restrictions than what we're used to in the US: The standard 14" x 22" x 9" US carry-on may not pass muster.
+Weight limits can be quite low, and the rules are often strictly enforced — confirm policies when you book.
+(For flights within Europe — especially on cheapo airlines like Ryanair or EasyJet — it's best to pay for a carry-on or to check your bag when booking the flight, as on-the-spot baggage-check fees can easily top the cost of the flight itself.)

 Packing cubes are a worthwhile supplement to any bag purchase.
 They help compress your clothes, keep them organized, and allow you to easily access your bag's contents without risking spilling all of them out on the airport or train-station floor.